Executive Partners Program

 Why be an Executive Partner?

-- Participating in in-class discussion panels
+- Participate in guest lecturing and discussion panels

 - Reflect and share your industry experience